MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 | *whatif* | bool | If `true`, returns the number of records that will be appended / deleted in every shard, without appending / deleting any records.
 The default is `false`. |

 > [!IMPORTANT]
-> We recommend running in `whatif` mode before executing the update, to validate the predicates before deleting or appending data.
+> We recommend running in `whatif` mode before executing the update to validate the predicates before deleting or appending data.

 ## Returns